A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: ILLUSTRATIVE EXAMPLES

+{Fig.~\ref{Fig:CSTRsim} compares the closed-loop control actions provided by the different policies.
+The control trajectory provided by the MPC policy $ \pi_{\textup{mpc}}(x) $ (shown in blue) serves as the ideal benchmark.
+The closed-loop control trajectory using the approximate policy $ \pi_{\textup{approx}}(x;\theta_0) $ trained using the sparsely sampled data set $ \mathcal{D}^0 $ is shown in gray, where it can be seen that $ \mathcal{D}^0 $ fails to approximate the MPC policy due to insufficient training data samples.
+The closed-loop control trajectory using the approximate policy $ \pi_{\textup{approx}}(x;\theta_1) $ trained using the full NLP data set $ \mathcal{D}_{1} $ is shown in green, which is able to approximate the MPC policy well as one would expect.
+Finally, the closed-loop control trajectory using the approximate policy $ \pi_{\textup{approx}}(x;\theta_2) $ trained using the proposed augmented data set $ \mathcal{D}_{2}$ is shown in red, which is also able to approximate the MPC policy closely, although the approximate policy $ \pi_{\textup{approx}}(x;\theta_2) $ is trained using inexact samples, that are significantly cheaper to generate than the full NLP (cf. Table~\ref{tb:CPUtime}). }

+{The corresponding closed-loop cost $ \ell(x,u) $ is also shown in Fig.~\ref{Fig:CSTRcost}.
+Here it can be clearly seen that the performance using the approximate policy $ \pi_{\textup{approx}}(x;\theta_2) $ trained using the proposed data augmentation scheme is almost identical to the performance of the MPC policy, and the approximate policy $ \pi_{\textup{approx}}(x;\theta_1) $ trained using the full NLP. }

+{Next, we compare the closed-loop trajectories when starting from different initial conditions.
+The state trajectories using the MPC policy $ \pi_{\textup{mpc}}(x) $~(blue) and the approximate policies $ \pi_{\textup{approx}}(x;\theta_0) $~(gray), $ \pi_{\textup{approx}}(x;\theta_1) $~(green dotted lines), and $ \pi_{\textup{approx}}(x;\theta_2) $ ~(red dashed lines) are shown in Fig.~\ref{Fig:CSTRtraj}.
+Here it can be clearly seen that the state trajectories obtained using the proposed data augmentation scheme (red dashed lines) is almost identical to the MPC policy (blue) and the approximate policy trained using the full NLP (green dotted lines) for all the different initial conditions, whereas the trajectories obtained by using the approximate policy trained using sparsely sampled data (gray) deviates significantly from the other trajectories. }

-From this it can be seen that by using the proposed approach, we can choose a relatively larger grid size between the samples (sparse sampling), which reduces the number of optimization problems that needs to be solved offline.
-Consequently, the overall time and computational cost required to generate the training samples is significantly lesser.
+This clearly demonstrates that by using the proposed data augmentation approach, we can sparsely sample $ \mathcal{X}_{feas} $, which reduces the number of optimization problems that needs to be solved offline, and augment the data set with several additional inexact samples that can be obtained cheaply.
+Consequently, the overall time and computational cost required to generate the training samples is significantly lesser, and at the same time, the approximate policy trained using the augmented samples provides similar performance as the MPC policy.